Introducing Blueprints

 JOHN:

 Agreed, I love and use all our first six Blueprints.
-I’m also excited about several coming soon:
+I also love the first three here that we’ve published + the final two that I’m excited to get to pretty soon:

 • “Transformation framework”: an approach I helped to develop several years ago at LinkedIn and also used successfully several times at CyberGRX.